Boeing delivers its first 787 Dreamliner in more than a year

-Boeing on Wednesday delivered its first 787 Dreamliner since May last year, ending a blockage that has starved the manufacturer of cash, added $5.5 billion in costs, and led to a build-up of more than 120 jets in storage.
+Boeing on Wednesday delivered its first 787 Dreamliner since May 2021, ending a blockage that has starved the manufacturer of cash, added $5.5 billion in costs and led to a build-up of more than 120 jets in storage.

 The delivery pipeline was formally cleared Monday when the Federal Aviation Administration announced that it was satisfied with the changes Boeing had made to its production system to ensure that the 787s meet all certification standards.